stat426-fall2021/stat426-fall2021.github.io/_posts/2021-09-27-reticulate.md

 The main aspect that I like about the reticulate package is that it's allowed me to use RStudio as my IDE for both R and Python which is great because I am already familiar with RStudio.
 Although, I still have a lot to learn about the reticulate package.
 My personal goal is to continue to learn and practice with this package so that I can become well-versed in both R and Python.

-Hopefully, this post has piqued you interest and served as a tutorial that helps you in getting up and running with the reticulate package yourself.
+Hopefully, this tutorial has inspired you to use the reticulate package!

+If you have additional insights and/or experiences about the reticulate package, please add them in the comments below!

 Best of luck!